 Depending on the visa you apply for, it might be best to wait until after you apply for a visa to have your health examinations.
-See the After you apply section to learn which visas this applies to.
+To see which visas this applies to see After you apply section.

 Before you apply for a visa (My Health Declarations)